gabrield2731/Change--Challenge-Repo/README.md

 This is a Taylor Swift lyric guesser game that uses the a csv file for all the necessary data

+## Prerequisites

+Git should be installed
+Node should be installed
+npm should be installed

 ## Available Scripts

 Before running the game, you may need to enter the following command in command prompt as an administrator: